jminardi/jminardi.github.io/.source/content/pages/software.md

 of taking an ill-defined, fuzzy thought and expressing it in the precise, concrete language of computers.

+You can browse my [github profile](https://www.github.com/jminardi) to see some of the code I write for fun.

 ### Here are some of my articles related to software: